zuazo/mysql_tuning-cookbook/README.md

 node.default['mysql_tuning']['tuning.cnf']['mysqld']['table_open_cache'] = 200
 ```

 This cookbook will use `'proximal'` interpolation by default.
-But your can choose another algorithm changing the `node['mysql_tuning']['interpolation']` attribute.
+You can change the algorithm used with the `node['mysql_tuning']['interpolation']` attribute.
 Be careful when using this feature because it **should be considered experimental**.

 Currently, the following algorithms are supported: